Mercateo/component-check/README.md

 }
 ```

 A concept of observables I haven't explained are _hot_ and _cold_ observables. _Hot_ observables produce values even if no one is subscribed on them. _Cold_ observables produce values only if someone has subscribed on them.
 An observable is cold by _default_.
-The way we handle our `vtree$`s leads to a re-subscription every time we add or remove a `DynamcComponent`.
+The way we handle our `vtree$`s leads to a re-subscription every time we add or remove a `DynamicComponent`.
 (I don't fully understand _why_ this happens.
 I only know _that_ it happens and what it implies.)
-Because of this re-subscription every `DynamcComponent` would be reset to
+Because of this re-subscription every `DynamicComponent` would be reset to
-`0`, if we add or remove a `DynamcComponent`.
+`0`, if we add or remove a `DynamicComponent`.
 So we need a _hot_ observable.
 This done with `publish` and `connect` on a separate observable I called `timer$` which produces a new value every second.
 With `shareReplay` the same sequence of emitted values will be shared even if the subscripion happens _after_ the first values have been emitted.
-That way our `DynamcComponent` won't be reset to `0` even after a re-subscription.
+That way our `DynamicComponent` won't be reset to `0` even after a re-subscription.

 ## Redux